 Hot Bus Bars

-The circuit breaker is designed to be the weak link in your electrical system.
-But that's a good thing as it's designed to fail safely.
-When a circuit draws more current than it is designed to handle, the wiring gets hot and problems can occur including fires.
-That's why excessive current in a circuit is prevented by the use of "overcurrent" safety devices such as the circuit breaker.
-Circuit breakers connect to the Hot bus bars and come in a variety of types and capacities.
+The circuit breaker is the weak link in each electrical circuit.
+But that's a good thing, as it's designed to fail safely.
+Excessive current in a circuit is prevented by the use of overcurrent safety devices, such as circuit breakers (or, in older systems, fuses).
+Circuit breakers connect to the hot bus bars and come in a variety of brands, types, and capacities:

-- Single Pole Breakers ...provide 120 volts and typically come in ratings of 15 amps to 20 amps.
-These breakers make up most of the breakers in your home.
+- Single-pole breakers provide 120 volts and typically come with ratings of 15 amps or 20 amps.
+These breakers serve most of the circuits in your home.

-- Double Pole Breakers provide 240 volts and come in ratings from 15 amps to 50 amps.
-These breakers usually serve dedicated circuits for large appliances such as electric dryers, stoves, air conditioners, etc.
+- Double-pole breakers provide 240 volts and come in ratings from 15 amps to 50 amps.
+These breakers usually serve dedicated circuits for large appliances, such as electric dryers, stoves, and air conditioners.

 - Ground-fault circuit-interrupter (GFCI) breakers protect an entire circuit from ground faults to help prevent shock hazards.